Background of the Moken

 The other major issue the Moken face is the lack if National Thai ID Status.
 As many dont have any records of their birth (given they were always nomadic), its a long and difficult process.
 Its slowly happening but will take many more years before we see all of them recognized as the original inhabitants of the Andaman Coast.

-The Moken Village on Koh Phayam numbers around 160 people; around 45 families and 50 children under the age of 15.
-All the Moken children are now attending the local school where they are intregrating with both Thai & Burmese students.
+The Moken Village on Koh Payam numbers around 160 people; around 45 families and 50 children under the age of 15.
+All the Moken children are now attending the local school where they are integrating with both Thai & Burmese students.

 How All for Villages are supporting the Moken Community on Koh Payam